frkatona/ObsidianSync/Music/Eric Performance.md

 				- What songs run into the passaggio the least?
 Would sound least strained?
 				- What songs are most important/iconic in advertising a show?
 	- Start with warmups
+		- Water, stretches, sirens, arpeggios
 		- Show off warmup website
 	- Find range and passaggio
 	- Recording
 	- Show off portfolio website
+	- Ask Sylvie about preferences for attribution/credit
+	- Think on vocal doubling or expanding fx (nectar etc.) for the Sylive part at the end or including own vocals
+	- Ask Seana and Cynthia to sing "liars" to approach Eric's hope for a "church choir effect"
+	- Cover up song - check verses for pitch

 ## 2025-09-26 Practice Notes
  - Vocal warmups